Investments and other subsidies

 After COP-15, Brazil formalized its commitment to reduce carbon emissions and increased its goal by 2.8 percent.
 Under the National Policy on Climate Change (law 12.187/09), Brazil has pledged to reduce carbon emissions 38.9 percent by 2020.
 According to this law, Brazil could grant several tax benefits to encourage the use of renewable energy.
 At this point in time, these benefits have not yet been implemented.

-Recently, the government announced the creation of a program of incentives to the ethanol sector.
+In 2013, the government created a program of incentives to the ethanol sector.
 This program involves several benefits to this market that will be implemented soon:

 - Creation of a line of credit of BRL6 billion for the production and storage of sugarcane and ethanol with reduced interests.